JSchlensok/VespaG/README.md

 You can reproduce our evaluation using the `eval` subcommand, which pre-processes data into a format usable by VespaG, runs `predict`, and computes performance metrics.

 #### ProteinGym217
 Based on the [ProteinGym](https://proteingym.org) ([Notin et al. 2023](https://www.biorxiv.org/content/10.1101/2023.12.07.570727v1)) DMS substitutions benchmark, dubbed _ProteinGym217_ by us.
-Run it with `python -m vespag eval proteingym`, with the following options:
+Run it with `vespag eval proteingym`, with the following options:
 **Optional:**
 - `--reference-file`: Path to ProteinGym reference file.
 Will download to `data/test/proteingym217/reference.csv` or `data/test/proteingym87/reference.csv` if not provided.
 - `--dms-directory`: Path to directory containing per-DMS score files in CSV format.
 Will download to `data/test/proteingym217/raw_dms_files/` or `data/test/proteingym87/raw_dms_files/` if not provided.